-As a surviving spouse, your PEIA coverage may continue as long as you complete the required paperwork and you remain unmarried.
+As a surviving spouse, your PEIA coverage may continue as long as you complete the required paperwork, pay your required premiums, and remain unmarried.
 The surviving spouse's eligibility for PEIA coverage terminates upon remarriage.

 If you are a surviving spouse and you choose not to enroll immediately for coverage, you may elect PEIA health coverage during a future Open Enrollment Period, if you have not remarried.
 If a divorce occurs after a remarriage, re-enrollment as a surviving dependent is not allowed.